quixio/quix-docs/docs/platform/tutorials/data-science/1-bikedata.md

 3. Click `Deploy`.

-	The precompiled service is deployed to your workspace and begins running immediately.
+	The precompiled service is deployed to your environment and begins running immediately.

 [Part 2 - Weather data :material-arrow-right-circle:{ align=right }](2-weatherdata.md)